Multidomain spectral approach with Sommerfeld condition for the Maxwell equations: Examples

 \subsection{Prolate spheroidal coordinates}

-In the case of prolate spheroidal coordinates, we construct a similar test solution as in the spherical case: the solution must be even in $y$ to have a regular axis, must be proportional to $\exp(-i\omega a y)/y$ for $y\to\infty$, and in addition must vanish for $y=1$.
+In the case of prolate spheroidal coordinates, we construct a similar test solution as in the spherical case: the solution must be proportional to $\exp(-i\omega a y)/y$ for $y\to\infty$, and in addition must vanish for $y=1$.
 A possible candidate is

 With (\ref{NAps3}) this implies that the source is of the form

 We choose the domains with the same values on the axis as before, $a y^{I}=8$ and $ay^{II}=20$.
 If the boundary of domain I in the $x_{3}=0$ plane is $x_{1}=6$, one has $a \sim 5.29$.
 Solution (\ref{Xex}) for these values and $\omega=1$ can be seen in Fig. \ref{figsolps}.
 If we use $N_{I}=N_{III}=20$ and $N_{II}=N_{x}=30$ collocation points, we get the Chebyshev coefficients shown in the lower row of Fig.~\ref{figsolps}.
 They decrease in all cases to machine precision.